Find out more about the link between sleepwalking and Parkinson’s disease in men.

 “We need further studies to understand this,” said senior author, Dr Xiang Gao.
 “Particularly to see whether sleepwalking occurs before Parkinson’s onset, and the number of individuals with sleepwalking who eventually develop Parkinson’s and other neurodegenerative diseases.”

-For more information about sleep and Parkinson’s disease, please visit the EPDA website.
+For more information about sleep and Parkinson’s disease, please visit Parkinson’s Europe website.

 Share this story